wishabi/jqr-helpers/Readme.md

 The function will be in the scope of the original element, and will be passed the result data of the Ajax request.
 * `:refresh` (Boolean) - refresh the current page when the call is completed.
+This will cause `:update, :append, :delete,` `redirect`, and `:callback` to be ignored.
+* `redirect` (Boolean) - redirect the browser to the URL returned by the server.
+This will check the returned data - if it begins with either "http" or "/", it will consider it a success and do the redirect.
+Otherwise, it will alert an error as usual.
 This will cause `:update, :append, :delete,` and `:callback` to be ignored.
 * `:use_dialog_opener` (Boolean) - if the Ajax request is sent from inside a dialog, this indicates that the update/append/delete options should